Last Updated: Nov 1, 2024

 Using SessionStorage would not allow to achieve the behavior that we are achieving with the auth0.is.authenticated cookie.

-As this is a cookie we are setting from inside JavaScript, we can not make it httpOnly.
+As this is a cookie setup from inside JavaScript, it cannot be made httpOnly.

 The useCookiesForTransaction, when set to false, ensures transactions are using SessionStorage.